ballerina-guides/integration-samples/salesforce_api/kafka-salesforce-pricebook_update/readme.md

 ## Testing
 1. First run the kafka_msgProducer to start the kafka producer.

-2. Start the kafka subscriber by running the kafka-salesforce-pricebook_update.
+2. Start the Kafka subscriber by running the kafka-salesforce-pricebook_update.

-3. Then send the required message to kafka producer using `curl http://localhost:9090/orders -H "Content-type:application/json" -d "{\"Name\": \"<PRODUCT_NAME>\", \"UnitPrice\": <UPDATED_PRICE>}"`.
+3. Then send the required message to Kafka producer using `curl http://localhost:9090/orders -H "Content-type:application/json" -d "{\"Name\": \"<PRODUCT_NAME>\", \"UnitPrice\": <UPDATED_PRICE>}"`.

-When the new message is published to the kafka topic, it subscriber will update the new price in the Salesforce pricebook.
+When the new message is published to the Kafka topic, the subscriber will update the new price in the Salesforce pricebook.